mchernyshev85/GetDocsSample/readme.md

 New line added

-One more line added by someone else
+One more line added by someone else.
+This line should be changed.